-Over 150,000 people live in Oxford.
-More than half of those who work for the University live and work in the majestic medieval, Georgian, Victorian and Edwardian buildings that grace the city.
-Approximately 45% of staff live outside the city, either in neighbouring villages and towns, or commuting from London.
+Over 150,000 people live in Oxford, including about 30,000 students who live either in accommodation provided by their college or the University's Graduate Accommodation Office, or in private accommodation around the city.
+More than half of University staff live and work in the majestic medieval, Georgian, Victorian and Edwardian buildings that grace the city.
+The remaning 45% of staff live outside the city, either in neighbouring villages and towns, or commuting from London.

 You can rent or buy a house, flat or bedsit / studio apartment depending on how much space you and your family will need.
 For those without families, shared accommodation (renting with other people) can be a good temporary arrangement as it is one of the most cost-effective ways to rent.
 Click here for explanations of the different types of properties available in the UK (e.g. semi-detached houses, flat, etc).

 The area you wish to live in will depend on your personal preferences and circumstances.
 You may wish to take into consideration the following: